OpenDSA/OpenDSA/RST/en/Files/Secondary.rst

 Due to the relatively slow access time for data on disk as compared to main memory, great care is required to create efficient applications that process disk-based information.
-The million-to-one ratio of disk access time versus main memory access time makes the following rule of paramount importance when designing disk-based applications:
+The million-to-one ratio of HDD access time versus main memory access time makes the following rule of paramount importance when designing disk-based applications: